Pre-Departure Student Guide

 Proper hydration, sufficient sleep, good nutrition and exercise form the basis of good health.
 Keeping your room clean is helpful prevention as well.
 While the Health Center and residential life staff will support you in staying healthy, you must also take responsibility for your own wellbeing.

-Our team has nurses on duty for most of the day, as well as a Mental Health Counselor, Wellness Coordinator and even a therapy dog in training for those days you need some puppy love!
+Our team has nurses on duty for most of the day, as well as a Mental Health Counselor Wellness Coordinator for those days you just need someone to vent to.

 ERIKA insurance: All students (except US and Canadian residents) are covered by ERIKA insurance.
 The ERIKA insurance policy covers most accidents and illnesses.